chrisizeh/cmssw/PhysicsTools/PyTorch/README.md

 ### Defining Metadata

-Metadata can be defined using either an automatic or explicit approach.
-The automatic approach deduces types from the provided pointers, while the explicit approach requires manually specifying types and structures.
+The `SoAMetadata' can be defined by first initialising the object and then adding blocks to the metadata.
+Each block is transformed into a tensor whose size and type are derived from the columns provided.

 #### Example SOA Template for Model Input:
 ```cpp